 39 – Go fishing on Ocean Beach Pier

-Pier fishing in any city is fun; pier fishing in San Diego, with glowing sunsets and warm ocean breezes, is mesmerizing.
+Pier fishing in any city is fun and pier fishing in San Diego with glowing sunsets and mesmerizing ocean breezes.

 40 – Glide through the water at high speed on a jet ski

-While there’s plenty of vendors around the area, many tourists head to San Diego Bay Adventures to pick up their rentals.
+While there are plenty of vendors around the area, many tourists head to San Diego Bay Adventures to pick up their rentals.

 41 – See wild animals roaming free at the San Diego Zoo Safari Park